TamirEilon/PortfolioWebsite/README.md

 3. **Docker**: Install Docker to build and manage container images.
 4. **kubectl**: Install the Kubernetes command-line tool to interact with your GKE cluster.
 5. **Helm**: Install Helm, a package manager for Kubernetes applications.
+6. **DockerHub**: You need a DockerHub account to create and manage your image repository

 ## Getting Started